 On October 1, 2016, the Company entered into an operating lease for office space in Hayward, California that originally expired in April 2018.
-The Company has entered into lease amendments that extended the lease through June 2025.
+The Company has entered into lease amendments that extended the lease through December 2027.
+The Company also entered into a new lease in Los Angeles, California, which has an initial expiration date in July 2026.
 See Note 9 of the Notes to Consolidated Financial Statements included in this Quarterly Report on Form 10-Q.